 Evaluation of EPPs is obviously a very complicated matter.
-There is large cross country heterogeneity in terms of evaluation practices, and the quality is in general quite low.
+There is large crosscountry heterogeneity in terms of evaluation practices, and the quality is in general quite low.
 For instance, TPOs are usually evaluated using input measures (i.e. number of missions organized) rather than output measures.
-Moreover, to evaluate any EPPs, one should also look at some other performance measures such as the Return on Investment (ROI) of these activities.30
+Moreover, to evaluate any EPPs, one should also look at some other performance measures such as the return on investment (ROI) of these activities.26

-Program evaluation is crucial for two reasons.
-First, a well designed evaluation program is likely to provide useful information to enhance the export promotion strategies.
+Programme evaluation is crucial for two reasons.
+First, a well-designed evaluation programme is likely to provide useful information to enhance the export promotion strategies.
 Second, knowledge about the benefits of such policies may be able to increase firms' willingness to apply for them.
-In fact, one of the main weaknesses of several export promotion strategies is that firms do not fully take advantage of the EPPs either because they are not aware of them or believe the policies are ineffective.
-Indeed, many studies have emphasized that the lack of awareness by the local entrepreneurs contributes to explain the partial failure of export promotion initiatives.
-Awareness about export promotion programs can be enhanced by interventions on three distinct but complementary aspects: (a) educational (seminars, workshops, training programs), (b) operational (information about technical standards, customer lists, commercial legislation), and (c) promotional (consultation, advocacy, and marketing).
+In fact, one of the main weaknesses of several export promotion strategies is that firms do not take full advantage of the EPPs, either because they are not aware of them or because they believe the policies are ineffective.
+Indeed, many studies have emphasized that the lack of awareness by the local entrepreneurs contributes to explaining the partial failure of export promotion initiatives.
+Awareness about export promotion programmes can be enhanced by interventions on three distinct but complementary aspects: (a) educational (seminars, workshops, training programmes), (b) operational (information about technical standards, customer lists, commercial legislation), and (c) promotional (consultation, advocacy, and marketing).